lijjinn/CSPC455_project2/README.md

 - **Connection notifications** – Get notified when a user joins or leaves a chat room.
 - **WebSocket communication** – Real-time message updates powered by Flask-SocketIO.
 - **Secure file sharing** – Encrypted file transfers using AES-256 encryption for enhanced security.
+- **Encrypted Chat Logs** – All chat logs are securely encrypted to ensure privacy and prevent data leaks.
 - **Rate limiting** – Users can send up to 5 messages within 10 seconds to prevent spam.
 - **Brute Force Protection** – Account lockout occurs after 3 failed login attempts with a 60-second cooldown period to mitigate brute force attacks.